 Where eligibility criteria refer to definitions for horse or owner, the respective definition will be as included in the 2019 Program Criteria for the Ontario Quarter Horse Racing Industry Development Program.
 The 2019 Program Criteria can be viewed at:www.ontarioracing.com

 1. Submission of payments

 The $50 Nomination Fee for Overnight Stakes is non-refundable.
-If a horse enters and does not get in, the $500 Entry Fee will be refunded.

 2. Withdrawal from Program

 Withdrawal from a Stakes race must be done by midnight of the payment due date, verbally and confirmed in writing to the Stakes Coordinator.
 A stop payment of a cheque used to nominate or enter a horse into the Stakes Program will not constitute withdrawal from the Stakes Program.